Cardamom Mountains jar burials: Ongoing archeological efforts

-Current examination continues at these jar burial sites with scientists attempting to piece together the cultural significance of these unique mortuary practices and the people that once frequented these sites.
-There have been a handful of publications surrounding skeletal and grave goods analysis, but many of the results are still open for interpretation until further information can be extracted.
-Like with many Southeast Asian archeological sites that lack written text or have been understudied, there exist many gaps in our current knowledge and further work needs to be conducted in order to reconstruct the historical past.
+Since 2015, Khmer archaeologists from the Cambodian government's Ministry of Culture and Fine Arts (MoCFA) continue to work to identify additional Cardamom Mt. jar burial sites and to piece together the cultural significance of these unique mortuary practices and the people that utilised these sites.
+The publications on skeletal and grave goods analyses represent the first extensive scientific assessment of these burial sites, but many of the results are still open for interpretation until further information can be extracted.
+As with many Southeast Asian archeological sites that lack written text or have been understudied, there exist many gaps in current knowledge and further work is necessary to reconstruct the past.